elinsky/Intern-Trading-Game/docs/technical/reference/websocket-api.md

 ## Message Types

+### Important Note on Validation

+**Validation rejections are NOT sent via WebSocket.** They are returned synchronously in the REST API response.
+WebSocket only sends execution-related events that happen after validation.

+See [API Communication Design](../explanation/api-communication-design.md) for the complete communication model.

 ### Order Messages

 #### new_order_ack

-Sent when an order is accepted by the exchange.
+Sent when an order is accepted by the exchange and enters the order book.

 ```json
 {